khongten001/Simplewaita/README.md

 # Skewaita

-This is my first serious attempt with a coherent theme for GTK3 and GTK4 (and GTK2 with a script for changing colors).
+This is my first serious attempt with a coherent theme for GTK2, GTK3 and GTK4.

 This theme is based on Adwaita GTK3 and GTK4 (source sasscs!) and built from there.
 Sources are also available.

+GTK2 is based on Clearlooks.

-This is still an incomplete theme (see [TODO.md](TODO.md)
+This is still an incomplete theme (see [TODO.md](TODO.md))